ABOUT

 EZClaim Software LLC takes the security of our products and services very seriously.
 If you believe you have found a security vulnerability, we encourage you to let us know right away.

-EZClaim Software LLC (“Company”) takes the security of our products and services very seriously.
+Fullsteam Software Holdings LLC DBA EZClaim Software (“Company”) takes the security of our products and services very seriously.
 If you believe you have found a security vulnerability, we encourage you to let us know right away.
 We will investigate all legitimate reports and do our best to quickly fix the problem.
 Before reporting though, please review this page including our rewards, rules, disclosure guidelines, and those things that should not be reported.

 REWARDS